hainayanda/Pharos/README.md

 ## Publisher

-Publisher is the Observable that only used for Publishing value
+The publisher is the Observable that is only used for Publishing value

 ```swift
 let myPublisher = Publisher<Int>()